- $220/ha yield increase

-John Hill, Technical Sales Manager, BioAg said that “whilst the yield response was not statistically significant, it was great to see more grain grown with less Nitrogen”.
+John Hill, Technical Sales Manager, BioAg said that “while the yield response was not statistically significant, it was great to see more grain grown

 “It is exciting to see the increase in nitrogen use efficiency from this trial and that this technology has the ability to span across a number of intensive irrigation cropping industries”, said Hill.